Every year at Christmas, my mother asks me what I want for a present, and each time I try to think of gifts that won’t weigh down my suitcase.

 Other experiences you could consider are tickets to a museum, a broadway show, a music festival, or an interesting course/class.
 A few years back my brother and I gifted our mother with a photography course that taught her how to use her DSLR for photography, and she loved it so much that she booked herself a follow up course a few months later.

-Sometimes when I have upcoming travel plans, I’ll check out some great day tours in the destinations that I’ll be visiting and ask my family members to gift them to me for Christmas.
+Sometimes when I have upcoming travel plans, I’ll check out some tours in the destinations that I’ll be visiting and ask my family members to gift them to me for Christmas.

-My brother once gifted Rob and I with a beer tour in New York City, and we had a great day exploring some NYC breweries.
-For our backpacking trip through Europe in 2013, my parents gifted us with a Communist Moscow walking tour (weird choice, I know, but Rob was really into the idea!) and a French Bakery tour in Paris.
+My brother once gifted Rob and I with a beer tour in Brooklyn, and we had a great day exploring some local breweries.
+For our backpacking trip through Europe in 2013, my parents gifted us with a communist Moscow walking tour and a French Bakery cooking class in Paris.
+You can find worldwide tours on sites like Viator.

 3. Equipment upgrades

-Lets say your giftee has a suitcase that’s looking rather tattered.
+Lets say your giftee has a suitcase or backpack that’s looking rather tattered.
 Why not take them to a store and let them choose a brand new one?
-My parents did this with me when I was about to spend 3 months backpacking through Europe, and 4 years later I still regularly use the backpack that I chose for my trips today!
+My parents did this with me when I was about to spend 3 months backpacking through Europe.

-Equipment upgrades can be anything from a cute reusable drink bottle to a fancy new camera.
+Equipment upgrades can be anything from eco-friendly travel items to a new camera gear.
 Take note of what items your giftee already uses on their trips, and ask them whether they would be interested in a new and improved version.

 4. Consumable items